ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 The first panel in Alignment options is for Group Selection criteria.
 'Group' here refers to a set of peaks across samples that is annotated as a particular ion.

    * *Group must contain at least [X] good peaks*: The value of x is set to filter out groups that do not have at least x good peaks from the alignment process.
 As there is only one peak per sample for a group, this value should not exceed the number of samples in your project.
-This option allows the user to discard groups with very few good peaks under the assumption that those could be stray peaks.
+This option allows the users to discard groups with very few good peaks under the assumption that those could be stray peaks.

-   * *Limit total number of groups in alignment to*: User can change the number of groups being used for alignment in case there are too many groups detected after the peak detection process.
+   * *Limit total number of groups in alignment to*: Users can change the number of groups being used for alignment in case there are too many groups detected after the peak detection process.

    * *Peak Grouping Window*: This value controls the number of scans required to get the most accurate peaks.
 Enter a high number if the reproducibility is low to ensure best results.

 The next panel is for *Peak Selection* settings:

-   * *Minimum Peak Intensity*: The intensity value can be adjusted to only look at high or low intensity peaks in case you have prior information about the concentration of metabolite you are looking for.
+   * *Minimum Peak Intensity*: The intensity value can be adjusted to only look at high or low intensity peaks in case you have prior information about the concentration of metabolite users are looking for.

    * *Minimum peak S/N ratio*: This is the minimum signal to noise ratio of your experiment.
 Increase the value if you see too much noise in the data.